seiyria/bootstrap-slider/README.md

 ================
 Originally began as a loose "fork" of bootstrap-slider found on http://www.eyecon.ro/ by Stefan Petre.

-Over time, this project has diverged sigfinicantly from Stefan Petre's version and is now almost completly different.
+Over time, this project has diverged sigfinicantly from Stefan Petre's version and is now almost completely different.

-__Please ensure that you are using this library instead of the Petre version before creating issues in the repository Issue tracker!!__
+__Please ensure that you are using this library instead of the Petre version before creating issues in the repository issue tracker!!__

 Installation
 ============